-Even though a big batch of broth only requires a small amount of this sweet and sour ingredient (between 1 tablespoon and 1/4 cup, depending on the size of your pot), ACV plays a vital role in jump-starting the breakdown of the bones in your broth.
-The acid content, along with the live enzymes found inside start the process of leaching nutrients from the bones into the broth before you even start cooking.
+Even though a big batch of broth only requires a small amount of this sweet and sour ingredient (between 1 tablespoon and 1/4 cup, depending on the size of your pot), ACV plays a role in jump-starting the breakdown of the bones in your broth.
+The acid content, along with the live enzymes found inside start the process of drawing nutrients from the bones into the broth before you even start cooking.

 After you’ve placed your bones in your pot, pour the ACV in, then fill your pot with cold water.
 Then you’ll leave your pot off of the heat for at least 30 minutes.
-Leaving the your stock pot away from heat for that 30 minutes (or even longer) prevents the heat from killing off the live cultures and enzymes in the ACV before they can do their good work.
+Leaving the stock pot away from heat for that 30 minutes (or even longer) prevents the heat from killing off the live cultures and enzymes in the ACV before they can do their good work.
 From there, add your veggies and a bit of sea salt, turn on the heat, and let it cook.

 Nutritious and Delicious